-- which has been introduced for Nairobi and Eldoret will be expanded. - 4.68 The Government will promote the orderly development of the private sector in the marketing of agricultural commodities, inlcuding livestock.
-One means of achieving this will be to facilitate the establishment of a programme of training and commercial credit for commodity dealers to take over the functions of food storage, marketing and distribution from public institutions. - 4.69 The programme to expand the role of co-operatives in maize and milk processing and distribution will continue. - 4.70 The price mechanism plays a crucial role in ensuring that domestic food production is adequate to meet consumption requirements.
+- 4.66 With liberalisation, the restrictions on inter-district movement of maize and other produce which increase marketing costs and consumer prices will have been removed to allow for free movement of produce throughout the country.
+Importation and domestic movement of imported cereals have been fully liberalised. - 4.67 Farmers and traders lack adequate information on prices prevailing in other markets and are aware only of the NCPB purchase price which is announced annually.
+To overcome this problem, the Ministry of Agriculture, Livestock Development and Marketing is now collecting grain prices in selected markets.
+These will be broadcast on the radio.
+Initially this will be done weekly, but with time, there will be more frequent broadcasts.
+The livestock market information system which has been introduced for Nairobi and Eldoret will be expanded. - 4.68 The Government will promote the orderly development of the private sector in the marketing of agricultural commodities, inlcuding livestock.
+One means of achieving this will be to facilitate the establishment of a programme of training and commercial credit for commodity dealers to take over the functions of food storage, marketing and distribution from public institutions. - 4.69 The programme to expand the role of co-operatives in maize and milk processing and distribution will continue. - 4.70 The price mechanism plays a crucial role in ensuring that domestic foodproduction adequate to meet consumption requirements.
 In the past, the producer and consumer prices of the main staple foods were fixed by Government.
-This control will not be continued, with the exception of minimum (floor) producer prices for maize, wheat, sugarcane and rice paddy, which will continue to be reviewed annually by the Ministry of Agriculture, Livestock Development and Marketing and will be fixed at levels which are sufficiently attractive to farmers to stimulate domestic production to achieve a level of broad self-sufficiency.
-Subsidies will only be used to meet the losses incurred on imports and in supporting purchases of surplus maize during glut periods.
-A programme to improve the decision-making framework for price policy is described separately below.
+This control has been discontinued, with the exception of minimum and legally non-binding floor producer prices for maize, wheat, sugarcane and rice paddy, which will continue to be reviewed annually by the Ministry of Agriculture, Livestock Development and Marketing and will be fixed at levels which are sufficiently attractive to farmers to stimulate domestic production to achieve a level of broad self-sufficiency.